-- (1) Nuclear Density Gauge Calibration.
+(1) Nuclear Density Gauge Calibration.
 The Engineer will measure each asphalt core required by the Engineer to calibrate the nuclear density gauges.
 No payment will be made for cores deemed unsuitable for calibrating the nuclear density gauges.
-No payment will be made for cores taken at the Contractor's option to determine density. - (2) Nuclear Density Dispute Resolution.
+No payment will be made for cores taken at the Contractor's option to determine density.

+(2) Nuclear Density Dispute Resolution.
 If during nuclear density dispute resolution, the Contractor's test results are used for payment, the Engineer will measure each core taken for payment at the Asphalt Core (Set Price).
-If KDOT's test results are used for payment, then no payment for cores will be made for nuclear density dispute resolution. - (3) Payment for "Asphalt Core (Set Price)" at the contract set unit price is full compensation for the specified work. - e.
+If KDOT's test results are used for payment, then no payment for cores will be made for nuclear density dispute resolution.

+(3) Payment for "Asphalt Core (Set Price)" at the contract set unit price is full compensation for the specified work.

+e.
 Material for HMA Patching (Set Price).
 When the Contractor is required to remove any existing base course, subgrade or surface course (unless damaged by the Contractor) and provisions are not made in the Contract Documents, the Engineer will measure the material used for repair and patching (either HMA-Commercial Grade or a specified mix on the project) separately, by the ton at the time of delivery to the road.
 The Engineer will not measure the quantity of material used in the repair of damage due to the Contractor's negligence.
 The Engineer will measure HMA materials by the ton.
-For mixes containing Reclaimed HMA Pavement (RAP) or Recycled Asphalt Shingles (RAS), compute the HMA material contained in the RAP and RAS using the binder content determined from ignition oven testing.
-Maintain this information for materials tracking purposes.
-No separate payment for HMA material in RAP and RAS will be made.
-Combined gradation results will be used for acceptance in accordance with TABLE 602-1.
+Use cold feed virgin gradation test results for acceptance as described in SECTION 611 or combined gradation results for acceptance in accordance with TABLE 602-1.